Frequently Asked Questions

 (3) – You searched very specific times of day but there are no flights we could detect that were close to those time.
 You might try changing your search settings to “Any Time”.

-(4) - If neither of the above seems to be the problem, then perhaps standard global systems (the "GDS") are experiencing a glitch.
+(4) – If neither of the above seems to be the problem, then perhaps standard global systems (the “GDS”) are experiencing a glitch.
 This would prevent us from retrieving fares from the airlines.
-If you think this is occurring, please alert us atwith your cities, dates, times, and number of passengers.
+If you think this is occurring, please alert us at our contact page with your cities, dates, times, and number of passengers.
 Later, possibly try a new search in an hour or two.

 Did I make a reservation?

 If you clicked and received error code EC 90055, then you do not have a reservation.
 This occurs when the airline tells us the price has changed since the last time they did a global update of their feed.
 You can either try continuing at the new price or try selecting a different combination of flights.
 With other errors: If you clicked to purchase and either nothing happened or you were returned to our home page, please contact us to see if a reservation was created.
 Provide the names of passengers and the dates and cities of your itinerary.

 My question does not appear above, how can I contact Customer Support?

 If your question does not appear in the FAQ section, please go to our Customer Support page for information on how to contact us.